omar5mohamed/ieee/week3/readme.md

 5. Modify the server's response to indicate a successful authentication.
 6. Forward the modified response to bypass the password screen.

+## report #1490470
+the attacker can login as admin by signing in with user name admin and password and the res will back with status false change it to true and fowrard it back